Skip to main content

 Setup and teardown

-beforeEach() replaces PHPUnit’s setUp(). afterEach() replaces tearDown().
+beforeEach() corresponds to PHPUnit’s setUp(); afterEach() corresponds to tearDown().

 beforeEach(function () {